beautiful-atoms/beautiful-atoms-docs/docs/source/tutorial/bond_polyhedra.rst

 Bond and Polyhedra
 ========================

-The :mod:`Bondsetting <batoms.bondsetting>` object controls various settings such as the bondlength and the polyhedra.
+The :mod:`Bondsetting <batoms.bonds.setting>` object controls various settings such as the bondlength and the polyhedra.
 One can set ``model_style`` to draw the bond and polyhedra.

 >>> from batoms.bio import read